leanprover-community/aesop/README.md

   `eq` as a simp lemma for the built-in simp pass during normalisation.
 As such, this builder can only build normalisation rules.
-- **`unfold`**: when applied to a definition or `let` hypothesis `f`, registers `f` to be unfolded (i.e. replaced with its definition) by the built-in simp pass during normalisation.
+- **`unfold`**: when applied to a definition or `let` hypothesis `f`, registers `f` to be unfolded (i.e. replaced with its definition) during normalisation.
   As such, this builder can only build normalisation rules.
+The unfolding happens in a separate `simp` pass.

+  The `simp` builder can also be used to unfold definitions.
+The difference is that `simp` rules perform smart unfolding (like the `simp` tactic) and `unfold` rules perform non-smart unfolding (like the `unfold` tactic).
+  Non-smart unfolding unfolds functions even when none of their equations match, so `unfold` rules for recursive functions generally lead to looping.
 - **`tactic`**: takes a tactic and directly turns it into a rule.
 The given declaration (the builder does not work for hypotheses) must have type `TacticM Unit`, `Aesop.SimpleRuleTac` or `Aesop.RuleTac`.
 The latter are Aesop data